Hymn to the Fallen (Jiu Ge): Background

 The historical background of the "Hymn to the Fallen" poem involves the ancient type of warfare practiced in ancient China.
 Included are references to arms and weapons, ancient states or areas, and the mixed use of chariots in warfare.
 A good historical example of this type of contest is the "Battle of Yanling", which features similar characteristics and problems experienced by participants in this type of fighting, such as greatly elevated mortality rates for both horses and humans.
-As is generally the in the case of Chu ci poems, it is concerned with events or matters relating to Chu, whether considered as a political state or as or pertaining to the area in which that state was located.
+As is generally the case of Chu ci poems, it is concerned with events or matters relating to Chu, whether considered as a political state or as or pertaining to the area in which that state was located.
 Thus "Hymn to the Fallen" refers to a battle (whether real or imaginary) involving Chu warriors, although the characteristic warfare described would similar to that of the early Han dynasty.

 Chu and the Warring States

 The state of Chu was a kingdom dating back to early 8th century BCE.
 During its existence there was frequent armed violence; indeed, the latter part of its existence is known for that reason as Warring States period (beginning early Fifth Century BCE).
 This was a period characterized by struggles between the different kingdoms for supremacy until their final political consolidation by Qin in 221 BCE.
 (Chu was annexed in 223 BCE.)
 During the Warring States era, warfare developed in ways characteristic to what is depicted in "Hymn to the Fallen".
 There was also often factional violence within the states, often related.
 The Confucian philosopher Xun Zi (Shun Kuang) comments on this in his early Third Century BCE book known eponymously as the Xunzi or Works of Xun Zi:

 The soldiers of Chu were equipped with armour made of sharkskin and rhinoceros hide hard as metal or stone, and pikes of Nanyang steel that could sting a man like a wasp or scorpion.
 They were so light and mobile that they seemed to move about like the wind.
 Yet at Chui-sha the Chu army was all but destroyed and its commander Tang Mie [...] was killed.
 Zhuang Jiao led a rising in the capital and the country split in several parts.
 This was not because they lacked strong armour and sharp weapons but because they did not know how to use them.